Skip to content

 3. Lawrence Block, 1938 -

-Eight Million Ways to Die is one of Block’s most highly acclaimed novels, featuring Matthew Scudder as he investigates the murder of a high-end prostitute.
-This dark and gritty novel explores Scudder’s struggles with alcoholism and the seedy underworld of New York City.
+Eight Million Ways to Die stands as one of Block’s most highly acclaimed novels, featuring Matthew Scudder investigating the murder of a high-end prostitute.
+This dark and gritty novel explores Scudder’s struggles with alcoholism while navigating New York City’s seedy underworld, showing how personal demons can both hinder and enhance investigative work.

 “She lit her cigarette and positioned the lighter on top of the cigarette pack.”